mongodb/mongodbatlas-cloudformation-resources/README.md

 # MongoDB Atlas API Keys Credential Management
 Atlas API keys Configuration are required for both CloudFormation and CDK resources, and this Atlas API key pair are provided as input by the use of a Profile

-AWS CloudFormation limits Third Parties from using non-AWS API Keys as either hardcoded secrets in CloudFomration templates or via CDK, hence we now require all the users store MongoDB Atlas API Keys via [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
+AWS CloudFormation limits Third Parties from using non-AWS API Keys as either hardcoded secrets in CloudFormation templates or via CDK, hence we now require all the users store MongoDB Atlas API Keys via [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).

+`NOTE: the process for configuring the PROFILE is the same and is required both for CloudFormation and CDK`

 ## 1. Configure your MongoDB Atlas API Keys
 You'll need to generate an API key pair (public and private keys) for your Atlas organization and configure them to grant CloudFormation access to your Atlas project.
 Refer to the [Atlas documentation](https://www.mongodb.com/docs/atlas/configure-api-access/#manage-programmatic-access-to-an-organization) for detailed instructions.